 UMass Amherst at Mount Ida

 100 Carlson Ave

 Newton , MA 02459

-The UMass Extension SNAP-Ed Policy, Systems, and Environmental change (PSE) office is located in Boston, MA in the Department of Transitional Assistance (DTA) building.
-The two UMass Extension SNAP-Ed Multi-Level Specialists work in conjunction with UMass Extension, all Massachusetts SNAP-Ed Implementing agencies, and the DTA to implement PSE changes that support nutrition and physical activity in SNAP-Ed settings.
+The UMass Extension SNAP-Ed Policy, Systems, and Environmental change (PSE) staff work remotely and support all Nutrition Education Program (NEP) staff.
+The two UMass Extension SNAP-Ed Multi-Level Specialists work in conjunction with the UMass Extension Nutrition Education Program and Department of Transitional Assistance (DTA) to implement PSE changes that support nutrition and physical activity in SNAP-Ed settings.

 The Healthy, Hunger-Free Kids Act of 2010 requires SNAP-Ed PSE changes to be coordinated with direct nutrition education and social marketing to enable, promote, and support healthy behaviors among SNAP-Ed eligible Americans and their communities.

 To support these statewide SNAP-Ed PSE interventions, the Multi-level Specialists:

 - Coordinate and promote SNAP-Ed activities with multiple complementary organizational and institutional programs supporting PSE changes.

 - Connect SNAP-Ed to community and public health approaches to improve nutrition and physical activity, which create environmental changes to make the healthy choice the easy choice.

 - Support the evaluation and implementation of the SNAP-Ed Framework using the Nutrition, Physical Activity, and Obesity Prevention Indicators as required by USDA funding.